 My home community is Miki'siw Métis Chartered Community in Region 1 (Vancouver Island) of the Métis of British Columbia.
 I completed my BSc in Nursing from a combined program through North Island College and Vancouver Island University, and continue to work as a Registered Nurse.
-Through my degree and professional experiences, I've discovered that health is one of the most diverse and multifaceted aspects of what makes us human.
-I'm particularly interested in how engagement with cultural activities can impact health and wellness.
-Coming from a place of reconnection with my own culture, being Metis and Cree, I know the journey to holistic wellness can be embedded in cultural practices.
+Through my nursing degree and professional experiences, I've discovered that health is one of the most diverse and multifaceted aspects of what makes us human.
+I'm particularly interested in how engagement with cultural activities, especially language, can impact health and wellness.
+Coming from a place of reconnection with my own culture, being Métis and Cree, I know the journey to holistic wellness can be embedded in cultural practices.
 Outside of academia, I like to paint, bead, and study languages myself, including nehiyawewin and Michif.

 WHY DID YOU CHOOSE TO COME TO SFU?